Admiral-Fish/CitraRNG/README.md

  4. Copy the CitraRNG folder of this repo into `<your Citra directory>/scripting/`
  5. Make sure to also copy citra.py into the CitraRNG folder
      * Note: citra.py should be located in `<your Citra directory>/scripting/`
- 6. Open Citra and your Gen 6 or Gen 7 Pokemon ROM, and load your save file
+ 6. Open Citra and your Gen 7 Pokemon ROM, and load your save file
  7. Double-click the `main.py` file to run the script

  ## Credits